openlobby/openlobby-app/README.md

 # Open Lobby App

-Web based application for Open Lobby - register of lobby meetings.
+Web based application for Open Lobby - register of lobby contacts.

 This application comunicates with Open Lobby Server over [GraphQL API](http://graphql.org).
 The server is available in repository